Security-Onion-Solutions/securityonion-docs/download.rst

 .. warning::

-   **ALWAYS verify the checksum of ANY downloaded ISO image!** Regardless of whether you're downloading our Security Onion ISO image or whether you're starting with an CentOS/Ubuntu ISO image, you should ALWAYS verify the downloaded ISO image.
+   **ALWAYS verify the checksum of ANY downloaded ISO image!** Regardless of whether you're downloading our Security Onion ISO image or whether you're starting with a CentOS or Ubuntu ISO image, you should ALWAYS verify the downloaded ISO image.

 -  If downloading our Security Onion 2.0 ISO image, please verify using these instructions: https://github.com/Security-Onion-Solutions/securityonion/wiki/ISO